You may be wondering whether a tummy tuck, known as an abdominoplasty, is the right procedure for you.

 What happens post-surgery

 Once the surgery has been finished, bandages or dressings may be applied to your incisions.
 You may also be wrapped in an elastic bandage or compression garment to minimise swelling and support the abdomen while it heals.
-The surgeon may also place a small tube under the incision to collect any excess blood or fluids.
+The doctor may also place a small tube under the incision to collect any excess blood or fluids.

 The best thing to do after any surgical procedure, is to rest, follow all instructions, avoid strenuous exercise, heavy lifting and to immediately report any issues including immense pain, bleeding or unusual symptoms.